pedrolcl/kmetronome/doc/en/index.md

 by itself.
 The best results come from using a hardware synthesizer, but you may also use software synthesizers instead.

-Report problems, bugs and feature requests to the tracking system at [SourceForge project site](https://sourceforge.net/p/kmetronome/support-requests/)
+Ask for support, report problems, bugs and feature requests to the tracking system at [SourceForge project site](https://sourceforge.net/p/kmetronome/support-requests/)

 # Using Drumstick Metronome